trambarhq/trambar/docs/getting-started.md

    ![Project lists](img/admin-projects-add.png)

-3. Enter project name and description.
-Select an image as its emblem.
+3. Enter a project name and description.
+Select an image as the project emblem.
    Choose whether users can request to join the project and whether non-members can view its contents.
 Click the **Save project** button when you're done.

    ![Project form](img/admin-project-form.png)